AndMu/YiScanner/README.md

 ```

 Options:
-- **Camera** - list of cameras
+- **Cameras** - list of cameras
 - **Hosts** - list of hosts.
 - **Compress** - do you want to compress files
 - **Out** - location of downloaded files
 - **Scan** - frequency of FTP scan (in seconds)
 - **Archive** - delete previously downloaded old files.
-Number specifies how many days you want to keep history
+Number specifies how many days you want to keep history.

 # FTP configuration